 Yes, but for reasons of safety they cannot join you in the CT scanning room except in special circumstances.

 The Radiology Department plays an important role in the training of future healthcare professionals.
 The part patients play in this is vital in ensuring we produce the right quality of healthcare professionals for the future.
-If at any time you would prefer not to have students present please inform the team looking after you.
-This will not impact on your care in any way.
+If at any time you would prefer not to have students present, please inform the team looking after you.
+This will not affect your care in any way.

 What happens during the procedure?